 - February 19: Ida Evans, widow of Newhall First Presbyterian Rev. Wolcott Evans, dies at 71 in Vista, Calif.

-- February 25: Full U.S. release of Charles Chaplin film "Modern Times," partially shot in SCV.
+- February 25: Full U.S. release of Silent Era's last feature, "Modern Times" with Charles Chaplin, partially shot in SCV [link].

 - February 21: Prohibitionist Henry Clay Needham dies in Newhall.

 - April 15: William S. Hart testifies in a New York courtroom in his "Tumbleweeds" lawsuit against United Artists.